apple-fritter/flowmark/tests/testdocs/testdoc.orig.md

 ### **3.6 Comparative Features Matrix**

+This line has a two-space line break.
+And this is a regular line.

 The following table summarizes the native capabilities of the primary platforms evaluated against the core requirements:

 | **Feature** | **Vercel** | **Netlify** | **Cloudflare Pages** | **AWS (S3/CloudFront)** |